Motorcycle and Moped Accidents

 Getting Help After a Motorcycle/Moped Accident

-If you or a loved one has been involved in a motorcycle or moped accident, whether with another motor vehicle or a pedestrian, whether because of defective bike parts or dangerous road conditions, it is very likely that the other party is partially or fully at fault.
+If you or a loved one has been involved in a motorcycle or moped accident, whether with another motor vehicle or a pedestrian, whether because of defective bike parts or dangerous road conditions, it is very likely that someone else is partially or fully at fault.
 Talking to an experienced California attorney about your specific situation will help you determine what your next steps should be to assert your legal rights.